-“Consumer complaints tell us that the complex terms of reverse mortgage
+“Consumer complaints tell us that the complex terms of reverse mortgages

-One market in particular – California – has shown a marked upswing in reverse mortgage
+One market in particular – California – has shown a marked upswing in reverse mortgages.

 According to a recent CFPB report, the most frequent complaint of the more than 1,200 reverse mortgage